‘Chaotic’ culture in UK government led to more COVID deaths, inquiry finds

 A campaign group for bereaved families said “it is devastating to think of the lives that could have been saved under a different Prime Minister”.

-Johnson didn’t immediately comment on the inquiry’s findings.
+There was no immediate comment from Johnson on the inquiry’s findings.

 The UK recorded more than 230,000 deaths from COVID, a similar death rate to the United States and Italy, but higher than elsewhere in western Europe, and it is still recovering from the economic consequences.